gitops-tools/tekton-ci/README.md

 # this image is used when executing the script.
 image: golang:latest

-# before_script is performed before any of the jobs.
+# before_script is performed before any of the tasks.
 before_script:
   - wget -O- -nv https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s v1.24.0

+# after_script is performed before any of the tasks.
+after_script:
+  - echo "after script"

 # This provides ordering of the tasks defined in the pipeline,
 # all steps in each stage will be scheduled ahead of the tasks in